Go to the Students section

 To add a new reference to your library:

-If you have used LibrarySearch and found an item you would like to add to your EndNote Library, follow the steps below to import the record for that item:
+If you have used LibrarySearch and found items you would like to add to your EndNote library follow the steps below:

 This is a quick and easy method of building your EndNote library, useful if you already have a number of saved PDFs.
 You can import PDFs into EndNote individually or in batches.
 EndNote will create a record for each and automatically attach the PDF to it.
 Note that it is necessary for the PDF to include a DOI for this to work properly.
 If a PDF does not include a DOI then most of the fields in the EndNote record would be blank and you'd have to manually add the details (see Adding references manually, above).